Understanding Pension Rights in Divorce: A Comprehensive Guide

 Different rules apply in Scotland, Wales, and Northern Ireland than they do in England.
 In Scotland, only the money that went into the pension during your marriage is considered.
 You will have to work out the value of the money in your pension accrued during your married life.

 For the rest of the UK, your entire pension, before and after, will be taken into consideration by the court.
 The courts see marriage as a theoretical lifetime commitment.
-Therefore, married couples should be expecting to share their assets, including pensions, for life.
+Therefore, married couples should expect to share their assets, including pensions, for life.
 Married couples will also change their roles in a marriage.
-This means one partner may have accrued value to their pension, whilst the other did not.
+This means one partner may have accrued value to their pension, while the other did not.

 However, in some circumstances, this rule can change.
-This is done on a case by case basis.
-For example, one couple may have only been married for 2 years, but one partner may have built up a valuable pension over thirty years.
+This is done on a case-by-case basis.
+For example, one couple may have only been married for two years, but one partner may have built up a valuable pension over thirty years.
 The court would likely only consider the pension money accrued during the marriage as part of the settlement.

 Ways to divide pensions

-There are four main court orders that are used by the courts which follow a distinctive process.
+There are four main court orders used by the courts, each following a distinct process.

 1) Pension Sharing

 This is one of the most popular ways of dividing a pension, as it provides a clean break for both partners.
-One party can be given a percentage share of your ex-spouses or ex-civil partners pension pot or a lump sum from it.
-This money is now legally this party’s money.
-It can be moved out of the pension scheme of the original partner and put into a new one.
-It can then be accessed by them when they retire, even if their ex-spouse is not yet at the age of retirement.
-The percentage share a partner receives in pension sharing also carries on over even if they remarry.
+One party can be given a percentage share of their ex-spouse’s or ex-civil partner’s pension pot or a lump sum from it.
+This money is then legally that party’s money.
+It can be moved out of the original partner’s pension scheme and into a new one.
+It can then be accessed by them when they retire, even if their ex-spouse has not yet reached retirement age.
+The percentage share a partner receives through pension sharing also continues even if they remarry.

 If you decide to divide your pension through pension sharing, the court will issue a pension sharing order.
 This states how much your ex-spouse is entitled to receive.
 The court ultimately decides how much of your pension will go to your ex-partner.